ICIJ/datashare/README.md

 For any bug, question, comment or (pull) request,

-please contact us at jmartin@icij.org or julien.pierre.martin@gmail.com
+please contact us at datashare@icij.org

 ## What's next